-The profile below is part of a investor education campaign.
+This profile is part of a investor education campaign.
 The profile provides detailed information which was sourced and approved by Focus Graphite in order to help investors make better investment decisions.
-Focus Graphite’s support of Graphite Investing News ensures we can continue to bring you unbiased, independent news and information.
+The Company’s support of Investing News Network ensures we can continue to bring you unbiased, independent news and information.

-Focus Graphite Inc. (TSXV:FMS,OTCQX:FCSMF,FWB:FKC) is an advanced exploration and development mining company with the goal of becoming a low-cost producer of technology-grade graphite concentrate from its Lac Knife project in Québec.
+Focus Graphite Inc. (TSXV:FMS,OTCQX:FCSMF,FWB:FKC) is an advanced exploration and development mining company with the goal of becoming a low-cost producer of technology-grade graphite concentrate from its Lac Knife and Lac Tétépisca projects in Québec.
 Lac Knife is one of the most advanced graphite projects in North America and holds one of the highest-grade flake graphite deposits in the world.

 Graphite is used in steel manufacturing, auto part fabrication, lubricants and batteries.
 Future demand drivers are likely to be green technologies such as lithium-ion batteries, fuel cells, construction materials and graphene-based industrial products.
 In 2013, global demand for flake graphite reached 375,000 tonnes.
-By 2020, annual global demand for flake graphite is expected to rise by more than 1 million tonnes, the equivalent of 25 new 40,000 tonnes per year mines like the Lac Knife project (Source: Industrial Minerals Data, 2014).
+By 2020, annual global demand for flake graphite is expected to rise by more than one million tonnes, the equivalent of 25 new 40,000 tonnes per year mines like the Lac Knife project (Source: Industrial Minerals Data, 2014).

 Since its initial listing on the TSX-V in May 2010, Focus Graphite has worked hard to position itself as one of the world’s most advanced, innovative graphite mining development companies.